Anne Marie Dragosits – Cembalo, Orgel

 With vivante she was awarded first prize at the Schmelzer competition in Melk in 2005; since that time, the ensemble has performed at major European festivals such as the Resonanzen at Vienna’s Konzerthaus, the Festival van Vlaanderen in Bruges, the Residenzwoche München, Rheinvokal, Itinéraire Baroque or at the Villa I Tatti in Florence.
 In 2014 vivante was invited e.g. for the Utrecht Festival or at the Germanisches Nationalmuseum Nürnberg, vivante’s 2015 began with a Kapsperger-concert at the Resonanzen.

 In June 2017 vivante & concerto delle dame opened the new temporary exhibition at the castle of Gesualdo / Avellino, which presents copies of instruments owned by Carlo Gesualdo, Principe di Venosa – as reconstructed after an inventory found in the Archivio segreto Vaticano.

 In December 2012 Anne Marie Dragosits finished her artistic PhD on Giovanni Girolamo Kapsperger and his vocal music in the programme docARTES in Belgium / Holland.
-A revised version of the biographical part of the thesis with lots of additional new information is to be expected in October 2020: Giovanni Girolamo Kapsperger – „ein ziemlich extravaganter Mann” (LIM, Libreria Musicale Italiana, Lucca).
+A biography of the composer with lots of additional information is to be expected in October 2020: Giovanni Girolamo Kapsperger – „ein ziemlich extravaganter Mann” (LIM, Libreria Musicale Italiana, Lucca).